paulo-techie/weatherbot/README.md

 To get a local copy up and running follow these simple steps:

-### Prerequisites - Ruby and Telegram bot
+### Prerequisites - Ruby, RubyGems and Telegram bot

 Make sure you have the latest version of Ruby installed for your operating system from https://www.ruby-lang.org/en/downloads/
-Check using using 'ruby -v' on the command line to make sure it is at least version 2.1 and above.
+Check using using 'ruby -v' on the command line or terminal to make sure it is at least version 2.1 and above.

+Download and install latest RubyGems from https://rubygems.org/pages/download and then confirm it is updated by using 'gem update --system' or 'gem install rubygems-update' and 'update_rubygems'  on the command line or terminal.

 Install Telegram on your device from https://telegram.org/ and make sure you have a working telegram account.
 Access the weatherbot from: t.me/hali_ya_anga_bot